zcernigoj/SHProcessAPILeafletExample/README.md

-# Sentinel Hub Process API & Leaflet example
+# Sentinel Hub APIs & Leaflet example

 This is a simple example how to use Sentinel Hub Catalog API and Process API with Leaflet.js